 In developing a mining project, our clients call on our expertise in the following areas:

-We provide advice and assistance to mining clients in identifying potential “triggers” for aboriginal consultation, preparing aboriginal consultation strategies, negotiating consultation agreements, liaising with the federal and provincial Crown in order to support the Crown in the discharge of its consultation obligations, complying with the consultation processes required by regulators and the courts in connection with land and resource use and the negotiation and settlement of aboriginal impact benefits agreements and other matters which may affect the interests and Constitutional rights of aboriginal groups.
+We provide advice and assistance to mining clients in identifying potential “triggers” for Indigenous consultation, preparing Indigenous consultation strategies, negotiating consultation agreements, liaising with the federal and provincial Crown in order to support the Crown in the discharge of its consultation obligations, complying with the consultation processes required by regulators and the courts in connection with land and resource use and the negotiation and settlement of Indigenous impact benefits agreements and other matters which may affect the interests and Constitutional rights of Indigenous groups.

-We advise oil sands mine developers on memoranda of understanding, consultation protocols, long term benefits agreements and related matters as well as on strategy for governmental relations initiatives related to aboriginal consultation matters.
+We advise oil sands mine developers on memoranda of understanding, consultation protocols, long term benefits agreements and related matters as well as on strategy for governmental relations initiatives related to Indigenous consultation matters.

-We have also advised many other developers in the oil and gas, forestry, transportation and other sectors as well as mining on aboriginal consultation matters as they affect regulatory proceedings and risk management for project development.
-Our experience at addressing aboriginal issues in project developments in Canada is unparalleled.
+We have also advised many other developers in the oil and gas, forestry, transportation and other sectors as well as mining on Indigenous consultation matters as they affect regulatory proceedings and risk management for project development.
+Our experience at addressing Indigenous issues in project developments in Canada is unparalleled.